 Van der Kloet looks to harmonious colors in contrasting flower shapes when planning tulips.
 Foliage however is the most important factor, since earlier bulbs appear just as perennials are beginning to get going.
 Hardy geraniums, with or without flowers, are excellent ground cover when you choose the slowly spreading varieties, such as G. macrorrhizum ‘Spessart’ with its red calyces and stems.
 Forget-me-not (in shades of pink, white, as well as blue) looks its best at tulip time.

-A nation of gardeners, growers, and makers of super-sharp gardens, Holland has been the horticultural center for bulb cultivation for at least four centuries.
+A nation of gardeners, growers, and makers of super-sharp garden tools, Holland has been the horticultural center for bulb cultivation for at least four centuries.
 It is perhaps because of the cultural history of market gardens in the Netherlands that more energy has gone into formal displays than innovative design, until recently that is.

 Adding to the mix of foliage in this mini-meadow is early-flowering aquilegia, to the left, and hellebore foliage in the foreground.
 Budding alliums will join the throng, their shriveling leaves hidden in the mass of green.
-For brighter shades of green as well as texture, Jacqueline favors euphorbia (such as shade-tolerant and relatively low-growing Euphorbia amygdaloides and Alchemilla mollis.
+For brighter shades of green as well as texture, Jacqueline favors euphorbia (such as shade-tolerant and relatively low-growing Euphorbia amygdaloides) and Alchemilla mollis.

 As bulbs and perennials mix and mingle, a sense of informal formality is established with clipped hedges, topiary and weeded gravel.